rnagarajanmca/nagaportfolio/README.md

 ## Deployment

-Optimized for Vercel:
+Optimized for Cloudflare Pages:

 1. Ensure environment variables are configured (e.g., `NEXT_PUBLIC_PLAUSIBLE_DOMAIN`, `RESEND_API_KEY` if used)
-2. Run `npm run build` to validate a production build locally
+2. Run `npm run build` locally to verify the production bundle
-3. Push to GitHub; Vercel (or another Node 20+ host) can import directly
+3. Connect the GitHub repository in Cloudflare, set the build command to `npm run build`, and output directory to `.vercel/output/static` or export a static build via `next export` if needed

-Other platforms (Netlify, Render) are compatible—install dependencies and run the build script.
+Other platforms (Vercel, Netlify, Render) remain compatible—install dependencies and supply the standard build command.

 ## Project Structure